-So you've memorized the layout of the temple and made it your new phone screensaver, yes?
+So you've memorized the layout of the temple and considered tattooing it on your person, yes?
+No. Well, that might not be the best choice.

 And now for a wee bit of history.
 You're going to be really impressed with yourself at the end of today's work, so hang in there.